In orbit around children

 LAMDA Classes – term-time only – 2018 & 2019

 photo taken by Steve of the Shropshire Star, 14 June 2018

-We have been running very successful after-school group acting classes on a Tuesday and Thursday 4-5pm at Trinity Church, Newport, Shropshire.
-All students have been awarded merits and distinctions when assessed by LAMDA and have grown in self-belief, ability, and confidence.
+We ran very successful after-school group acting classes on a Tuesday and Thursday 4-5pm at Trinity Church, Newport, Shropshire from September 2017 until March 2019.
+All students were awarded merits and distinctions when assessed by LAMDA and grew in self-belief, ability, and confidence.

 ‘Harry and Dolly: how it all started’ was an outdoor site-specific play commissioned by the Dorothy Clive Garden and supported by the National Heritage Lottery Fund.
 ‘Harry and Dolly’ was performed in promenade around the garden on the 29 and 30th June 2019; it staged the unsung story of Harry Clive and Dorothy Clive, the original founders of the garden, honouring the garden’s 60th Anniversary.
 It was conceived, written and directed by Hannah de Quincey, with contributions from David Bowen and Jill Young who played Harry Clive and Dorothy Clive respectively, stage managed by Hannah Evans, and produced by Helen Slevin.